 The following procedures are meant to assist students seeking academic accommodations because of learning disabilities:

-- A Hollins student will be defined as having a learning or attention disability once she/he provides a substantive report from a qualified professional.
+- A Hollins student will be defined as having a learning or attention disability once they provides a substantive report from a qualified professional.
 The report must provide diagnostic data and recommended accommodations.
 If an assessment is required, the student will be given information about resources in the community.

-- When necessary, the dean or program director will consult with a faculty review panel, the composition of which will be decided by the Academic Affairs Council.
+- When necessary, the Office of Student Success or program director will consult with a faculty review panel, the composition of which will be decided by the Academic Affairs Council.
 The purpose of the panel is to determine whether accommodations will actually facilitate the student’s learning and also maintain the academic integrity of Hollins.
 The panel may seek professional advice about disabilities, accommodations, and standards for academic integrity from Health and Counseling Services, appropriate faculty members, or community resources.
 The student will be invited to meet with the panel.

 (References: National Joint Committee on Learning Disabilities (NJCLD), (1988).
 Letter to NJCLD member organizations.
 National Association of Student Personnel Administrators (NASPA), (1994).
 A Student Affairs Guide to the ADA & Disabilities Issues.)